In Exercises 1–4, find the indicated probability using the geomet... | Channels for Pearson+

 Probability Mass Function (PMF)

-The probability mass function (PMF) provides the probabilities of discrete random variables.
-For the geometric distribution, the PMF calculates the likelihood of achieving the first success on the k-th trial.
-Understanding the PMF is essential for determining specific probabilities, such as P(5) in this case, which represents the probability that the first success occurs on the fifth trial.
+The probability mass function (PMF) of a discrete random variable provides the probabilities of each possible value that the variable can take.
+For the geometric distribution, the PMF allows us to calculate the probability of achieving the first success on the k-th trial.
+Understanding the PMF is essential for solving problems related to discrete distributions, including finding specific probabilities.

 Recommended video: